pguse/ics4u-2019-2020/exercises/00-input-output/README.md

     * **What is your name?**
     * **How old are you?**
     * **What month were you born in?**
-* Save the answers to the three questions.
+* Save the answers to the three questions using three variables.
 * Output the answers back into the console.